The School of Oriental and African Studies, University of London

 - The union's role is to make sure that all our students' voices are heard, be they international, home, part-time or full-time.

-- There are three sabbatical co-presidents (Finance & Communications, Welfare and Sports & Societies) who work full-time to represent students.
+- There are three sabbatical co-presidents (Events and Activities, Welfare and Campaigns, Democracy and Education) who work full-time to represent students.

 - The JobOnline vacancy service advertises internships, work experience, voluntary work and graduate training schemes.